“How much money do you make?”

 - It’s empathetic: you’re demonstrating a strong sense of self-awareness to your customer in ensuring your question and the reason behind it are clear and well-received

 - It’s backed by science: as I’ve talked about in the past, the word “because” has magic properties when it comes to the science of persuasion.
+In short, it creates certainty in the mind of your customer as to the origin of the question and the intended use of the response.
+This sense of comfort makes it more likely that they’ll respond truthfully and accurately.

 Here are three of the most popular ways to use this tactic.